PathMaker Neurosystems Inc. Receives Expedited Access Pathway Designation from FDA for MyoRegulator

 “The EAP designation for MyoRegulator is significant, as FDA reserves this priority review program only for devices with demonstrated potential to fill an unmet medical need and benefit patient health.” said Sheila Hemeon-Heyer, J.D., Vice President of Regulatory and Clinical Affairs at PathMaker Neurosystems.
 “We are excited to be working with FDA through the EAP program to rapidly bring to patients this important new technology for treating spasticity.”

 “Through the FDA Expedited Access Pathway program, we will be able to more rapidly bring to market this breakthrough technology for treating muscle tone disorders,” said Nader Yaghoubi, M.D., Ph.D., President and Chief Executive Officer of PathMaker.
 “As one of the first companies selected into this program, we look forward to working with FDA to rapidly make MyoRegulator available to patients and clinical institutions worldwide.”

 About PathMaker Neurosystems Inc.

-PathMaker Neurosystems Inc. is a clinical-stage neuromodulation company founded to commercialize recent breakthrough advances in the development and clinical application of trans-spinal direct current stimulation (tsDCS) for patients with neuromotor disorders.
+PathMaker Neurosystems is a clinical-stage neuromodulation company developing breakthrough non-invasive systems for the treatment of patients with chronic neuromotor conditions.
 More than 27 million patients in the US and Europe suffer disabilities due to stroke, cerebral palsy, multiple sclerosis, spinal cord injury, traumatic brain injury, Parkinson’s disease and other neurological disorders.
 The breakthrough non-invasive systems that PathMaker is developing are opening up a new era of non-invasive neurotherapy for patients suffering from chronic neuromotor conditions.